Digital Nomad Guide to Bali

 In the past couple of years, the island of Bali has transformed from being a top tourist destination to one of the epicentre’s of remote working.
 And it has happened for a good reason.
 From incredible surf spots and luxury accommodation to massage spas and clubs, it is almost like a treat for those who want to work away from their office.

 Bali has become one of the favorite destinations for digital nomads mainly because of the budget-friendly cost of living.
 According to some estimates, living in Bali for a month with free WiFi, a villa with a pool, and helpers doesn’t cost you more than 900 EUR.
 However, Bali can be expensive at times if you are tempted to spend on surf equipment, gym membership, yoga classes, or drinks.
-The average cost of living in Bali is about 10 EUR-20 EUR per day including three meals, a beer, or coffee.
+The average cost of living for a digital nomad in Bali is about 10 EUR-20 EUR per day including three meals, a beer, or coffee.

 Surfers and sun lovers will find the weather in Bali perfect because it has consistent temperatures through most parts of the year.
 When you are in Bali, you don’t need to worry about packing boots, jackets, or coats because the island has only two distinct seasons – wet and dry.